product_id = 4815846965297variant_id = 32580639719473

 Due to the coronavirus pandemic, there may be small delays in delivery.

-Activate the Food Allergy Test
+Benefits of the Food Allergy Test

 Undetected food allergies can reduce your quality of life with various uncomfortable symptoms.
 These symptoms include rashes, a burning sensation in your mouth and on your tongue, diarrhoea and abdominal pain, an itchy throat and shortness of breath.

 For the cerascreen® Food Allergy Test, you do not have to go to a doctor or clinic or wait for appointments.
 You will receive detailed, illustrated instructions and can easily take the sample comfortably at home.
-Our certified diagnostic laboratories then analyse your blood for IgE antibodies in response to 38 foods.
+Our medical diagnostic laboratories then analyse your blood for IgE antibodies in response to 38 foods.

 Take advantage of our expertise: cerascreen® is the market leader for at-home medical sample-taking and send-in kits in Europe, with eight years of experience in the development and analysis of tests.
 We have developed more than 50 different approved sample-taking and send-in kits (medical products) , analysed 250,000 samples and serve 19 different European countries.